Joint Bayesian calibration and map-making for intensity mapping experiments: Conclusions and Discussions

 In addition to the Bayesian considerations discussed above, we briefly outline several potential extensions to this work and highlight some of the caveats.

 First, our current implementation focuses on a single-frequency workflow.
 It can be naturally extended to include multiple TOD chunks from multiple dishes at the same frequency.
 Such an approach would allow joint inference across dishes.
 The method could also be extended along the frequency axis without specifying the 1/f noise-noise covariance.
 For example, one could divide the full band into sub-bands, and assume that the 1/f noise parameters remain constant across those frequencies if the sub-bands are narrow enough.
 Two possible schemes arise in this context: (1) joint inference with shared 1/f noise parameters but otherwise independent parameter sets for each sub-band; or (2) one may perform averaging across frequency, thereby reducing the effective white noise level -- though this does not suppress the 1/f component itself -- before creating a map of the averaged sky.
+In terms of numerical tractability, Scheme (2) is straightforward: treating each sub-band independently results in a parallel frequency extension with no additional computational cost per channel.
+Scheme (1) requires a joint sampling step for the shared $1/f$ noise parameters across all sub-bands.
+A general correlated treatment across the full band would increase the expense of inverting the full noise covariance.
+And, to render it tractable, one may have to use for example the cyclic approximation of the noise covariance to invert it effeiciently in Fourier space.